SasView/sasview/src/sas/perspectives/fitting/media/pd_help.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-Array Distribution
-^^^^^^^^^^^^^^^^^^

-This distribution is to be given by users as a txt file where the array should be defined by two columns in the order of x and f(x) values.
-The f(x) will be normalized by SasView during the computation.

-Example of an array in the file

-30        0.1
-32        0.3
-35        0.4
-36        0.5
-37        0.6
-39        0.7
-41        0.9

-We use only these array values in the computation, therefore the mean value given in the control panel, for example â€˜radius = 60â€™, will be ignored.

-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 Gaussian Distribution
 ^^^^^^^^^^^^^^^^^^^^^

+The Gaussian Distribution is defined as

 .. image:: pd_image005.png

-The xmean is the mean of the distribution and Norm is a normalization factor which is determined during the numerical calculation.
+where *xmean* is the mean of the distribution and *Norm* is a normalization factor which is determined during the numerical calculation.

-The PD (polydispersity) is
+The polydispersity is

 .. image:: pd_image003.png

 .. image:: pd_image006.jpg